mattrasto/aicm/README.md

 # AI Concept Map

 This is the development repo for the AI Concept Map (AICM), a project originally started by me and hosted on my website [here](https://mattrasto.me/workshop/ai_concept_map.html).
+The website version may be outdated - this repository contains the latest update.

 ## Usage